a-gva/polling-app/README.md

 - Uses Express for server routing
 - Caches poll data for performance
 - Data validations on interface layers with Zod
+- Unit tests with Jest
+- E2E tests with Cypress

 ## Design patterns applied